Latest Quarterly Report

 Office of the Adjudicator – Broadcast Transmission Services

-An explanation of the background to the Undertakings, the Office of the Adjudicator Broadcast Transmission Services (OTA-BTS) and the role of Transmission Adjudicator can be found in the Appendix to this report (towards the bottom of this page).
+An explanation of the background to the Undertakings, the Office of the Adjudicator Broadcast Transmission Services (OTA-BTS) and the role of Transmission Adjudicator can be found in the Appendix to this report.

 1 Key Events in the Quarter & Stakeholder Meetings